Testing well water for fruit and vegetable production

 Testing your farm’s water for the presence of E.coli is an important part of you farm’s food safety plan.
 Water tests also help you determine a baseline so you know if something has changed in your water.

-Salmonella and E. coli are examples of harmful pathogens that can be present in water and cause foodborne illness, making people sick.
+E. coli is an example of a harmful pathogen that can be present in water and cause foodborne illness, making people sick.
 Water used for handwashing, produce washing and rinsing, frost protection, irrigation, drinking and other uses on the farm should be tested.

 How frequently should I test my water?